skraftarcher/archerlabwebsite/content/People.md

 ## Former lab members
 Although we're sad not to work with them every day we're very proud of our former lab members and the amazing things they're doing now!

+*Hallie Blondiau, former STEM Prep Student*, is finishing her undergraduate degree at University of Louisiana Lafayette

 *Finella Campanino, former MSc Student*, is now at University of Florida pursuing her PhD in Benthic Community Ecology

-*Samantha Schlegel, former REU Student*, is finishing up their undergraduate degree at University of Tampa

-*Mackenzie Plowman, former REU Student*, is finishing up their undergraduate degree at Shenandoah University

-*Mikel Vaughan-Coston, former REU Student*, is finishing up their undergraduate degree at University of Michigan

 *Haley Crawford, former REU Student*, is continuing their undergraduate degree at USF